COASTAL AND PELAGIC BIRDS

 and from their typical feeding grounds (the Great South Channel, the

-Gulf of Maine, the Scotian shelf).
+Gulf of Maine, the Scotian shelf, and now the Gulf of St. Lawrence and elsewhere in the Western North Atlantic).
 Sometimes right whales can be seen in

 NY's waters in the summer as well.